-Persistent, non-resolving inflammation is the underpinning of several prevalent diseases.
-The Fredman lab is exploring cellular and molecular mechanisms that promote the resolution of inflammation (or inflammation-resolution) is an unmet clinical need.
+Persistent, non-resolving inflammation is the underpinning of several prevalent human diseases.
+Therefore, understanding cellular and molecular mechanisms that promote the resolution of inflammation (or inflammation-resolution) is an unmet clinical need.

 The resolution response is in part mediated by specialized pro-resolving mediators, that include resolvins.
 We recently found that Resolvin D1 (RvD1) protects against atherosclerosis and may be a new way to treat this disease.

 Macrophages are key players in atherosclerosis and aging .
 They take cues from their local environment and so understanding how to reprogram macrophages to resolve and repair as opposed to promote inflammation is a major focus of the lab.

 RvD1-stimulated macrophage (LifeAct-RFP, red) engulfing a necroptotic cell (PKH67, green).

 The swift clearance of dead cells by macrophages (i.e. efferocytosis) is crucial for inflammation-resolution and tissue repair.
 Efferocytosis also limits inflammation and necrosis in tissues, therefore harnessing new therapies to promote this process is important for atherosclerosis and aging in general.